TroyHeizer/MovieDB/README.md

 For the CodeKY capstone project I implemented the following features:

-1. Make a generic class
-2. Make an application API
+1. Make an application API
-3. Make your application a crud api
+2. Make your application a crud api
-4. Make your application asynchronous
+3. Make your application asynchronous

 To get started, simply clone this repository into Visual Studio, save your changes, and press the play button.
 This should enable you to access and explore the project effortlessly.